IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 # Java for device developers
 {: #java}

-Last updated: 02 Aug 2016
+Last updated: 18 October 2016
 {: .last-updated}

-You can use Java to build and customize devices that interact with your organization on {{site.data.keyword.iot_full}}.
-Use the information and examples that are provided to start developing your devices by using Java.
+You can build and customize devices that interact with your organization on {{site.data.keyword.iot_full}} by using Java.
+A Java client library for {{site.data.keyword.iot_short_notm}}, documentation, and examples are provided to help you get started with device development.
 {:shortdesc}

 ## Downloading the Java client and resources